Copyright © Astronomy Roadshow Planetarium All rights Reserved

 June

+Full Moon 22nd called Strawberry Moon or Rose Moon.
 Pluto is at the closest point to the earth on the 28th; just 4,674,000,000 km away.
 21st Mid-Summer Day (Longest hours of daylight in northern hemisphere).
-All the planet are lined up early morning hours 2.30am.
+Mercury will be under the Moon on 5th.

 July